Why Choose Westwind Aviation?

 Prior to the build process, having formed a plan aligned with future goals for Westwind Aviation activity, I became the AeroKits sub agent for New Zealand.
 In 2018 we were appointed the sole Agent for New Zealand by ICP.

 There are numerous Savannah aircraft at various stages of build throughout New Zealand.
-Recently two more have just been completed, registered, surveyed and issued a Permit to Fly by the CAA.
+Two more have just been completed, registered, surveyed and issued a Permit to Fly by the CAA.

-They are ZK CDZ and CJV.
-Well done Mark and Roger.
+They are ZK ZAV and LAK.
+Well done David and Tony.
 Other Savannah S builds are expected to be completed and flying throughout 2020.

 Customers believe the Savannah S model is a perfect aircraft for both North and South Islands when considering its amazing value, short field capability, sturdy design, quality materials, strength, flight visibility and impressive + 7.5 hour range capability.